Emissions of air pollutants from transport

-This indicator analyses the transport emissions of CO, NOx, NMVOCs, PM10, PM2.5 and SOx over time.
-The pollutants can be grouped into acidifying substances, particulates and ozone precursors.
+This indicator analyses the emissions of CO, NOx, NMVOCs, PM10, PM2.5 and SOx over time from transport.
+These pollutants can be grouped into acidifying substances, particulates and ozone precursors.
 Transport contributes significantly to emissions of NOx, NMVOC, PM and CO.
 NOx contributes to acidification, formation of ground level ozone and particulate formation.

 Acidifying substances: Acidification of soils and waters is caused by emissions of nitrogen oxides (NOx), sulphur oxides (SOx) and ammonia (NH3) into the atmosphere, and their subsequent chemical reactions and deposition on ecosystems and materials.
-Deposition of acidifying substances causes damages to ecosystems, buildings and materials (corrosion).
+The deposition of acidifying substances causes damage to ecosystems, buildings and materials (corrosion).

-Particulate Formation: Airborne particulate matter (PM) has adverse effects on human health and can be responsible and/or contribute to a number of respiratory problems.
-In this assessment, ‘particulate formation’ refers to primary emissions of PM10, PM 2.5 and emissions of precursors (NOx, SOx and NH3) leading to the secondary physico-chemical production of inorganic particulate matter in the atmosphere (secondary PM).
+Particulate Formation: Airborne particulate matter (PM) has adverse effects on human health and can be responsible for and/or contribute to a number of respiratory problems.
+In this assessment, 'particulate formation' refers to primary emissions of PM10, PM2.5 and emissions of precursors (NOx, SOx and NH3), which lead to the secondary physico-chemical production of inorganic particulate matter in the atmosphere (secondary PM).
 A large fraction of the urban population is exposed to levels of fine particulate matter in excess of air quality limit values set for the protection of human health.

 Ozone precursors: Emissions of non-methane volatile organic compounds (NMVOC), nitrogen oxides (NOx), carbon monoxide (CO) and methane (CH4) contribute to the formation of ground-level (tropospheric) ozone, which has adverse effects on human health and ecosystems.

 - No rationale references available

-The indicator is based on the emission trend assessment of CO, NOx, NMVOCs, SOx and primary particulates.
+This indicator is based on the emissions trend assessment of CO, NOx, NMVOCs, SOx and primary particulates.